 IV.
 It also Helps me to remember that God is in control of every situation.

-C. How to celebrate when there’s so much of imperfection?
+C. How to celebrate in the midst of perfection?

 I. You can celebrate as long as you learn to focus on good things.